typescene/typescene.github.io/docs/introduction/overview.md

 At the highest level, a Typescene application is made up of a handful of main building blocks, or _components_.

 * __Application__, the component that kicks all the others off.
+* __Services__ represent the global state and include logic that can be referenced from other components.
 * __Activities__ represent the current application state and include logic to control the application flow.
 * __Views and UI components__ describe what the user sees as a tree structure of nested UI elements.

-* __Services__ represent the global state and include logic that can be referenced from other components.
+Views are rendered by a separate Renderer module, which works mostly in the background.
+For Web applications, only the Renderer interacts directly with the DOM.

-All of these components inherit functionality from the [`Component`](/docs/ref/Component) class, in true object-oriented fashion.
+All of the Service, Activity, and View/UI components inherit functionality from the [`Component`](/docs/ref/Component) class, in true object-oriented fashion.
 Here's what you need to know about components:

 __Components are 'managed' objects__, i.e. instances of the `ManagedObject` class, which is Typescene's core data structure.
 Not all managed objects are components: there are other types of managed objects such as lists and key-object maps.